Aliases for CACNA1D Gene

 GeneCards Summary for CACNA1D Gene

 CACNA1D (Calcium Channel, Voltage-Dependent, L Type, Alpha 1D Subunit) is a Protein Coding gene.
-Diseases associated with CACNA1D include sinoatrial node dysfunction and deafness and primary aldosteronism, seizures, and neurologic abnormalities.
+Diseases associated with CACNA1D include aldosterone-producing adenoma with seizures and neurological abnormalities and sinoatrial node dysfunction and deafness.
 Among its related pathways are MAPK signaling pathway and Developmental Biology.
-GO annotations related to this gene include voltage-gated calcium channel activity and alpha-actinin binding.
+GO annotations related to this gene include ion channel activity and ankyrin binding.
 An important paralog of this gene is SCN1A.

 UniProtKB/Swiss-Prot Summary for CACNA1D Gene

 Voltage-sensitive calcium channels (VSCC) mediate the entry of calcium ions into excitable cells and are also involved in a variety of calcium-dependent processes, including muscle contraction, hormone or neurotransmitter release, gene expression, cell motility, cell division and cell death.
 The isoform alpha-1D gives rise to L-type calcium currents.
 Long-lasting (L-type) calcium channels belong to the high-voltage activated (HVA) group.
 They are blocked by dihydropyridines (DHP), phenylalkylamines, benzothiazepines, and by omega-agatoxin-IIIA (omega-Aga-IIIA).
 They are however insensitive to omega-conotoxin-GVIA (omega-CTx-GVIA) and omega-agatoxin-IVA (omega-Aga-IVA).